mantidproject/documents/Design/Plotting/plotting_cli.md

 *	Want simpler control over the plot options
 *	Want a limited number of plot options.
 For the default new CLI configuration.
-*	Want the ability to switch plotting style/implementation.
-Ensure that no changes are made that would impede us from support more than one plotting interface.
-For example Horace style plotting.
+*	Want a 'familiar' feeling CLI for plotting.
+For example MatPlot, or MatPlotLib
+*	Want a cohesive command set.
+Individual tools should not have their own unique style and rule set.
 *	We should maintain backwards compatibility with current qtiplot as many interfaces will break if not.
+At least during the inital roll-out
 *	Additional top-level plot command that will inspect the data and plot it in the most sensible form.
 *	Plot should take an optional tool input, to select which plotting tool to use.
-*	Overwrite plot{...} variants to return a user-friendly plot object
 *	plot{...} variants to have a common set of controls, such as for setting log scale, and controlling individual graphs
 *	Overwrite plot{...} variants to return a user-friendly plot object
 *	Add plotInstrument option
 *	Consider python control for future interface exposure such as VSI and tile view.

-High-level Proposed Solution(s)
+Although the immediate concerns will not involve any additional exposure of UIs.
+*	*	Want the ability to switch plotting style/implementation.
+Ensure that no changes are made that would impede us from support more than one plotting interface.
+For example Horace style plotting.

+Solution Overview
 ===============================

-*	Additional top-level plot command that will inspect the data and plot it in the most sensible form.
-*	Wrap and extend existing qtiplot python functionality in all cases.
-Existing behaviour must be preserved until it can be phased out.
-*	Use forwarding methods expose the activeLayer functionality to the returned plot handle (MultiLayerPlot  proxy)
-*	Possible to have a new 'Facade' type to expose all options.
-This could be a new type (returned by the plot methods), which encompasses MultiLayerPlot, Graph and Legend, as well as, ErrorBarSettings etc. It would avoid the need for users to drill-down and fetch the relevant objects to access aspects of the control.
+* We will base the new style CLI on MatPlotLib.
+* Support both a MatPlot style functional methodology, as well as an OO methodology.
+MatPlotLib already has a very good model for doing this.

-Current Example Usage
+Typical Current Example Usage
 ===============================

 plot_handle = plotSpectrum(source=[{Workspaces}], indices=[{Indexes}])